fabarea/vidi/README.rst

 	'grid' => array(
 		'export' => array(
-			'excluded_fields' => 'lockToDomain, TSconfig, felogin_redirectPid, felogin_forgotHash',
 			'include_files' => FALSE,
 		),
 	),

 Possible key and values that can be assigned for key ``export``

-.. container:: table-row

-Key
-	**excluded_fields**

-Description
-	Whenever there are fields to be excluded from the CSV, XML, ... export

 .. container:: table-row